zalando/restful-api-guidelines/pagination/Pagination.md

 ```

-Previous editions of the guidlines required the use HAL compliant hypertext controls.
-This requirement has been relaxed to enable more concise representation of links.
+Previous editions of the guidelines required the use HAL compliant hypertext controls.
+This requirement has been relaxed to enable a more [concise representation and placement of links](../hyper-media/Hypermedia.html#must-use-common-hypertext-controls).

 Previous editions of the guidelines also documented the `X-Total-Count` header to send back the total count of entities in conjunction with the `Link` header, which has since been deprecated.
 Instead when returning an object structure, the count can be added as a JSON property, and this is the preferred way to return count (or other result level) information.